Daily Bots makes it easy to build function calling (also known as ‘tool calling’) into your app.

 description:

-"Get the current weather for a location.
+"Get the weather in a given location.
 This includes the conditions as well as the temperature.",

 input_schema: {